mojtabatalai/dev-starter-kit/README.md

-talk to him for five minutes and you realize he’s already thinking about problems you haven’t noticed yet he predicts issues before they show up and gives fixes before things break that’s leadership energy even if he doesn’t call it that
+talk to him for five minutes and you realize he’s already thinking about problems you haven’t noticed yet he predicts issues before they show up and gives fixes before things break that’s leadership energy even if he doesn’t call it that Do you already have a specific industry in mind?